B.C. introduces Fuel Transparency Act to try to prevent price gouging at the pumps | CBC News

 The act also has "safeguards" in place to ensure the information provided is complete, accurate and reported regularly.

-Bill 42 is the province's attempt to demand accountability over record-high gas prices that bubbled to a tipping point this year.
+Bill 42 is the province's attempt to demand accountability over gas prices that bubbled to a record high this year.

 Sudden and dramatic increases at the pumps in the spring triggered a public inquiry that lasted through the summer.

-The investigation struggled at first to get the full co-operation of most gas companies, which claimed the release of sensitive information could compromise competitive advantage.
+The investigation struggled at first to get the full co-operation of industry, with companies claiming the release of sensitive information could compromise competitive advantage; they eventually complied.

-The BCUC wrapped up its inquiry in August with the revelation of an inexplicable 13-cents per litre discrepancy in the price of gasoline for which it could find no credible explanation.
+The BCUC wrapped up its inquiry in August with the revelation of a 13-cents-per-litre discrepancy in the price of gasoline for which it could find no credible explanation.
+That translated into an extra $490 million per year in fuel costs for drivers.

+The report concluded there was a lack of competition and substantial markups in the province's gasoline market.

-Gas companies were given the chance to respond and did, but earlier this month, in a supplementary report provided by the BCUC, the commission said it found their evidence did not add up, labelling it "either inconclusive or conflicting."
+Gas companies were given the chance to respond, but in a supplementary report by the BCUC earlier this month the commission said it found their evidence did not add up, labelling it "either inconclusive or conflicting."

 Comments